 Decoupling Index

 The decoupling phenomena, has been most frequently graphically observed (Wiedmann et al., 2015), (Steinberger and Roberts, 2010).
 Nevertheless, the Decoupling Index (DI) (Wang, 2011), (Wu et al., 2018), is a crucial parameter that enables to compare the achievements of a single country over time, or to compare different countries with each other.
 The DI allows understanding how countries are reducing environmental burdens (in this case energy consumption) while increasing their development status.
 The difference between relative decoupling and absolute decoupling is especially important since the latter implies an energy reduction in absolute terms.
-Equation 9 shows how DI is calculated, where Δ(TPES) is the percent increase of energy consumption from previous year and Δ(GDP) is the percent increase of GDP from previous year.
-The DI has been a development from the well known I=PAT formula (Wu et al., 2018), obtaining the final Equation 10; where g represents the average increase of GDP, and t represents the average decline rate of energy consumption per unit of GDP between the selected years.
+The DI has been a development from the well known I=PAT formula (Wu et al., 2018), obtaining the final Equation 7; where g represents the average increase of GDP, and t represents the average decline rate of energy consumption per unit of GDP between the selected years.